CANDI: Hybrid Discrete-Continuous Diffusion Models: Architectural and Algorithmic Details

-We include the full pseudo-code for the naive joint inference algorithm, which combines both discrete conditioning and continuous gradients.
 This enables both discrete conditioning and continuous joint evolution by using the output of the model to serve as $\mathbb{E}[\tilde{X}_0 | \tilde{X}_t]$.
 However, this comes at the cost of having to perform matrix multiplication of this expectation against the model embedding table.
+We include the full pseudo-code in Algorithm~\ref{alg:joint-inference}.